gramineproject/gramine/Documentation/devel/features.md

   success).

-As can be seen from above, many performance-improving system calls, flags and features are currently *not* supported by Gramine.
+As can be seen from above, many performance-improving system calls, flags and features are currently *not* implemented by Gramine.
 Keep it in mind when you observe application performance degradation.

 <details><summary>:blue_book: Related system calls</summary>